IanSouzaFreire/Alllang/README.md

-the same example in many languages<br />
+The same programming example implemented in as many languages as I can remember.

-for fun : )
+:)